 As I mentioned in the previous post, Thanksgiving 101, we have been hosting Thanksgiving dinner for more than twenty years in our home.
-Granted this meal is served only once a year, but I still get an itch to make something different and new.
+Granted this meal is served only once a year, but I still get an itch to do something different and new.
 My family is reluctant to let me scratch that itch too much, adamant that I leave roasted garlic out of the mashed potatoes and pumpkin cheesecake is not a worthy substitute for pumpkin dream pie (though they are agreeable to having both).
 Traditional, beloved menu items, which cement the feeling of a real holiday, are not to be messed with for the sake of adventure.

 Got it.
 Some things are sacred, but the rest is fair game.